Combined cycle power plants

 O&M

-CCC La Caridad (México):
+CCP La Caridad (México)

 - Installed capacity: 516 MW